Quarantine-Productivity-LS/front-end-react-1/README.md

 ## Description

 People who aren't used to being around the house might find some frustration while either quarantining or just social-distancing during the COVID-19 outbreak period.
-This application is meant specifically to be a task manager for those who are used to a schedule with less time in the house.
+This application is meant specifically to be a task manager for those who are used to a schedule with less time at home.

 ## Features